What is an App?

 In Fulcrum, the Apps refer to dynamic and customizable groups of attributes composed of different data types - text, numbers, dates, pick-lists, photos, settings, and more.

 Basically, an App is the form used on the mobile device to fill out record attributes along with all the other rules and settings you configure.
 They also act as databases to hold your collected data.
-Apps are always created on the Fulcrum web app, as the mobile device is only used for collecting data.

-There are two ways to create an app: selecting an app from the app gallery or creating from scratch.
+There are two ways to create an app: selecting an app from the app gallery or creating one from scratch.

 Adding an App From the App Gallery.